 For a full list of available functionality, use

-Byte.nl customers can easily switch the PHP version of a Hypernode via their Service Panel, but please thoroughly test a PHP change before implementing it on a live environment!
+Only Dutch customers can also easily switch the PHP version of a Hypernode via their Service Panel, but please thoroughly test a PHP change before implementing it on a live environment!

 - Log on to your Service Panel